 Jelle van Lottum

-Jelle van Lottum is Senior Researcher at the Huygens Institute for the History of the Netherlands.
+Jelle van Lottum is head of the History Department and Senior Researcher at the Huygens Institute for the History of the Netherlands, and Professor History of Labour Migration in Comparative Perspective at Radboud University Nijmegen.
 He has published extensively on issues relating to labour migration, economic development, and the maritime sector.
 He has led several research projects at the Universities of Cambridge, Oxford and Birmingham.
 He is currently involved in a number of projects that use digital methods to study (in particular) maritime history.
-He leads among other the Dutch Prize Papers Digitisation project at Huygens ING, and is principle investigator at the CLARIAH sponsored HUMIGEC project.

 Lodewijk Petram is part-time Senior Research Data Manager at the Huygens Institute for the History of the Netherlands, working on various projects aimed at increasing and improving the digital availability of historical data.
-In the HUMIGEC project, he was closely involved in developing the career reconstruction methodology and led the place name standardisation task.
 Lodewijk also works as an independent historian and writer.
-He is the author of books on the world’s first stock exchange, in 17th-century Amsterdam, and the Dutch banking crisis of the early 1920s.
+He is the author of books on the world’s first stock exchange, in 17th-century Amsterdam, the Dutch banking crisis of the early 1920s and Dutch volunteers for the Spanish Civil War (1936-1939).

 Other (former) team members